Following Orders: The Death of Vince Foster, Clinton White House Lawyer (Author)

 Journalists are not supposed to only cover one side’s negatives.

-Following Orders is a book the Clintons, apparent partisan hacks who don’t read books, and the extreme right-wing murder conspiracy peddlers do not want you to read — conspiracy peddlers who have peddled more false conspiracies including Sandy Hook and other “false flag” and murder conspiracies.
+Following Orders is a book the Clintons, apparent partisan hacks who don't read books, and the extreme right-wing murder conspiracy peddlers don't want you to read.
+Conspiracy peddlers who peddled more false conspiracies including Sandy Hook and other "false flag" and murder conspiracies.

 On July 20, 1993, Vince Foster was found dead of an apparent self-inflicted gunshot wound in the head in Fort Marcy Park, McLean, Virginia.
 His untimely passing was the highest ranking government official’s death since President John Kennedy was assassinated on November 22, 1963.